15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • BigCommerce offers an integrated knowledge base on how to manage an online shop.

-• Easy design and intuitive built-in features allow adding and deleting products and managing inventory, payments, analytics, and orders.
+• Intuitive interface and built-in features allow adding and deleting products and inventory management, payments, analytics, and orders.

 • Integrated marketing potential includes tools like Google Shopping, eBay store integration, and SEO-friendly setup.